-It is thought that Tioman was only separated from the mainland 10,000 years ago, before which much of South East Asia was dry land, with sea levels about 300 feet lower than current depths.
 Today, most of the island is covered by tropical rain forest dating from the last ice age, with hilly topography, inland forest and small flat land areas along the coast.
 Walking over the island through the jungle is a popular activity for visitors.
 Pulau Tioman is underlaid by volcanic, plutonic and contact metamorphic rocks.
 The volcanic rocks occur mainly on the eastern, northern and southern parts of the island.

 Part of the island coastal area is made up of rocky, sandy beaches.
 Several river systems coming from the hilly-forested areas represent the main supply of fresh water to the villagers.
 Small patches of mangrove swamp forests are also found on the western part of the island.

 Some 45 species of mammals are found on the island.
 These include some protected species, such as binturong, long-tailed macaque, slow loris, black giant squirrel, brush-tailed porcupine, red-giant flying squirrel, common palm civet and mouse deer.